-Strata Reserve Planning is providing the University of BC (Real Estate Division, Sauder School of Business) with valuation theory for Depreciation Reports (Reserve Studies) for distance education material for Realtors and Property Managers in BC and Appraisers in Canada.
-We are also providing the Canadian Mortgage & Housing Corporation (CMHC) with information on Depreciation Reports financial analysis.
+Strata Reserve Planning assisted the University of BC (Real Estate Division, Sauder School of Business) with valuation theory for Depreciation Reports (Reserve Studies) for distance education material for Realtors and Property Managers in BC and Appraisers in Canada.

 But we did not do this alone.

-Our methodology was reviewed by CHOA (Condominium Homeowners Association), the largest condominium homeowners association in BC, who referred us to the Ministry of Housing (Deputy Minister Housing Policy), where comments were absorbed into the theory
+Our methodology was reviewed by CHOA (Condominium Homeowners Association), the largest condominium homeowners association in BC, who referred us to the Ministry of Housing (Deputy Minister Housing Policy), where comments were absorbed into the theory.
+We also were allowed to provide a seminar to CMHC (Canadian Mortgage Housing Corporation) on analysis of reserve funds.

 Based on the concept of Reserve Adequacy (the universally accepted bench-marking tool for Depreciation Reports), Jeremy Bramwell AACI, P.App., CRP, has created the method of determining if the sales price of a Strata Lot (Residential or Commercial) needs a discount due to the Contingency Reserve Fund (CRF), and how much the discount should be, if at all.